Brazil Travel Tips and Expat Guide

 Just like the real world, there will be women or men who you will not click with or who don’t respond to your messages (or just disappear).
 That is life.
 Just keep sending out messages and reach out until you find the person you are looking for.
 That is what I did.
 Just don’t give up.
 Dating can often be a numbers game where you have to kiss a lot of frogs before finding your prince or princess.
 Depending on how good your profile is, you should expect to get around a 1-10% response rate (people who will respond back to you to whom you sent an introduction message).

 For the best results, sign up for a Gold or Platinum Membership at Brazilcupid.com (like I did) so that you can appear at the top of the search results for people who are looking for someone with your profile.
 Make sure you have a complete profile with your best photos.
-Check out this article on Gizmodo for some useful tips on how to create the perfect online dating profile.

 To sign up, just click on this image below.